status-im/specs/docs/stable/1-client.md

 See [3/WHISPER-USAGE](https://specs.status.im/spec/3) for more details.

-For providing offline inboxing, see the complementary [4/WHISPER-MAILSERVER](https://specs.status.im/spec/4).
+For providing an offline inbox, see the complementary [4/WHISPER-MAILSERVER](https://specs.status.im/spec/4).

 ### Secure Transport